Travel firms cancel holidays as violence grips Egypt

 “Foreign Minister Guido Westerwelle urges German citizens to take this travel advice very seriously,” a foreign ministry spokesman said.

-Similar advice from Sweden’s foreign ministry led Swedish tour operators to stop all trips to the resorts of Sharm el-Sheikh, 400 km (250 miles) from Cairo on the Sinai Peninsula, and Hurghada on the Egyptian mainland.
+Similar advice from Sweden’s foreign ministry led Swedish tour operators to stop all trips to the resorts of Sharm el-Sheikh, 400 kms from Cairo on the Sinai Peninsula, and Hurghada on the Egyptian mainland.

-Belgium followed suit, extending a travel warning to tourist resorts on Friday that led to travel agencies Neckermann and Jetair cancelling all trips to Egypt until August 31.

-Hundreds of thousands of Egyptians took to the streets on Friday, two days after attacks by police on supporters of Egypt’s first freely elected president Mohamed Mursi, who was overthrown last month, left over 620 people dead.
+Hundreds of thousands of Egyptians took to the streets on Friday after attacks by police on supporters of Egypt’s first freely elected president Mohamed Mursi, who was overthrown last month, left over 620 people dead.

-The United States on Thursday warned Americans against travelling to Egypt and urged U.S. citizens living in Egypt to leave the country.

 Demand for holidays at the isolated Red Sea towns far from Egypt’s cities has held up relatively well and the latest travel warnings will come as a bitter blow to local business owners.

-“Something like 10 percent of our bookings have been cancelled,” said Mohammed el-Sharbagy, owner of a diving centre in Hurghada.
+“Something like 10 percent of our bookings have been canceled,” said Mohammed el-Sharbagy, owner of a diving center in Hurghada.
 He said the media coverage of the deadly violence was partly to blame.

 Egypt attracted 14.7 million visitors in 2010 including 2.8 million Russians, 1.5 million Britons and 1.3 million Germans, according to OECD figures.